sibeitokgong/flawlessrhetoric/_posts/2017-10-24-Dynamic-Programming:-First-Principles.md

 <br><br>

 This approach first checks if we have reached the desired number, if not, it computes the sequence.
-It will never call a number that has already been calculated, and will instead use memorisation and pass the previous (to the current number we are at) two values to the function to calculate them.
+It will never call a number that has already been calculated, and will instead use memoization and pass the previous (to the current number we are at) two values to the function to calculate them.
 <br><br>